Introduction

 However, this dynamic can also limit the ability to take advantage of important wealth-building mechanisms.

-As explored in the article The Power of Compound Interest: Why Starting Small Changes Everything, long-term financial strategies depend on consistency over time.
-When decisions are constantly oriented toward the short term, opportunities for wealth growth may become less accessible.
+Long-term financial strategies depend on consistency.
+When decisions are repeatedly pulled toward the short term, opportunities for wealth growth can become less accessible.

 Thus, the scarcity mindset does not act only on financial emotions.
 It alters the way the brain organizes the temporal horizon of economic decisions.